 Understanding Thickened Nails

-There are several causes of very thick or crumbling nails.
+Several things can cause very thick or crumbling nails.
 They can be caused by injuries or pressure from shoes.
 Fungal infections are a common cause.
 Diabetes, psoriasis, or vascular disease are other possible causes.

 Along with thickening, the nail may appear ridged, brittle, or yellowish.
 It may also feel painful when pressure is put on it.
 After a while, a thickened nail may loosen and fall off.

 Assessment of thickened nails

 Because thickened nails may be a symptom of a medical condition, your healthcare provider will look at your medical history.
 A test may be done to check for fungal infection.
 The thickness and color of the nail are examined carefully.
 This helps determine the cause.

 For infection.
 Oral or topical antifungal medicines may be used to treat infection.
 These can help prevent sores under the nail.
 They also keep the fungus from spreading to other nails.

 For thick nails not caused by infection.
 Thinning the nail may be an option.
 This can be done by trimming, filing, or grinding.

 For pain.
 If the nail causes pain, part or all of the nail can be removed with surgery.
 Never try to remove a nail by yourself.